TEXT-TO-SPEECH -- CONVERTING DIGITAL TEXTS TO AUDIO

 Read&Write is a software program that will read aloud all digital texts—including Word documents, webpages,?and PDFs, and has features to assist with outlining, research citations, proofreading, vocabulary-building, and more.
-Once downloaded to your computer, Read&Write?works with a floating, customizable toolbar where users can adjust the settings to their preferred voice and speed and even convert written texts to an MP3 audio file to save to iTunes.
+Once downloaded to your computer, Read&Write?works with a floating, customizable toolbar.
+You can adjust the settings to your preferred voice and speed and even convert written texts to an MP3 audio file to save to iTunes.

 Read&Write?is available for free to all members of the Dickinson community!?

 Click the relevant link below to learn how to download it to your computer:

 Read&Write?can be found on the computers in the following locations in the Waidner-Spahr Library: Alden Room, Library Classroom 1, Library Classroom 2, and the Reference Commons.

 Here is guidance for How to Use the Accessible Reading Tools in Office 365 with Word.
 You can also view instructions for how to access text-to-speech for Word, Outlook, PowerPoint, and OneNote.
 And here's guidance for how to dictate your documents, emails, notes, and ppt slides.

 BUILT-IN TEXT-TO-SPEECH AND DICTATION FOR APPLE PRODUCTS

 Every Mac comes equipped with accessibility features that include text-to-speech and?dictation software.
 The link above explains how to enable each, and here is a video of a college student explaining how and why to enable text-to-speech on a Mac.
 You can also enable?text-to-speech and dictation on your iPhone, so that even when you’re on the go, you can listen to what someone sent you or dictate your texts and emails.
 (Just remember to proofread after you do!)